rezakm/langflowf1/docs/docs/Configuration/configuration-cli.md

 ### langflow copy-db

 Copy the database files to the current directory.
-Copy the Langflow database files, `langflow.db` and `langflow-pre.db` (if they exist), from the cache directory to the current directory.
+Copy the Langflow database files, `database.db` and `langflow-pre.db` (if they exist), from the cache directory to the current directory.

 :::note
 The current directory is the directory containing `__main__.py`.